IIITLucknowSWEngg/CSAICSBTeam017/Assignment/URD.md

 ---

 ## **5. Conclusion**
-This document defines the user requirements for the GPay platform.
-It serves as a comprehensive guide for the development team to build a secure, scalable, and user-friendly digital payment solution.
+This document defines the Gpay User requirements for the GPay platform.
+It serves as a comprehensive guide for the development team to build a secure, scalable, and Gpay User-friendly digital payment solution.